Hipo/mobile-team-guidelines/ProjectStructure.md

 - **GIT**

   All projects in Hipo will be hosted in 'Github'.
 So, first thing we should do is to put a standard *.gitignore* file into the project.
-We does not push installed pods (CocoaPods) to git, therefore; do NOT forget to add the restriction into gitignore since we had experienced before, some pods may have too much size to be hosted in Github.
+We do not push installed pods (CocoaPods) to git, therefore; do NOT forget to add the restriction into gitignore because, before, we had experienced that some pods might have too much size to be hosted in Github.
 Also, it would be nice to add a *README* file with general info about the project and how to setup development environment.

   ​

 - **COCOAPODS**

   It is possible for a project not to have *CocoaPods* integrated.
-However, almost every project needs to benefit open-source projects somewhere in the dev process.
+However, almost every project needs to benefit open-source libraries somewhere in the development process.
 For that, it is highly recommended to start a project with *CocoaPods* integrated.

   If there is an open-source library, you want to use in the project, you must add it as a pod unless there is a specific reason not to do.
 It would be nice to write it down to *README*.
-Also, if you want to add a pod, but it  does not meet all your requirements and you need to change the code, first you fork the project into Hipoe repo, make your changes, then add ours into *podfile*.
+Also, if you want to add a pod, but it  does not meet all your requirements and you need to change the code, first you fork the project into Hipo repo, make your changes, then add ours into *podfile*.

 ​      Sample **Podfile**